padrinoDB/ipmr/README.md

     # defined for the domain associated with it.
 Use these to distinguish between
     # size/weight/etc at time t vs size/weight/etc at time t+1

-    # Perform the inverse logit transformation to get survival probabilities
+    # Here, we create an expression for the inverse of the link function from
+    # our GLM for survival.
+In this case, it's the inverse logit.
-    # from your model.
-For examples on using predict(my_surv_mod,...),
+    # For examples on using predict(my_surv_mod,...),
     # see the articles at https://levisc8.github.io/ipmr.

     s         = 1 / (1 + exp(-(s_int + s_slope * dbh_1))),